Dialogue and Dissent

 The Dialogue and Dissent programme (2016-2020) is supported by the Dutch Ministry of Foreign Affairs under the grant facility Dialogue and Dissent, a strategic partnership for lobby and advocacy.

 The programme focuses on strengthening the capacity of civil society organisations to engage in dialogues with stakeholders for better policies, practices and investments.
 PfR focuses on climate-related natural hazards, whose underlying causes and potential for disasters are often the result of human-induced processes.
 Stakeholders include CSO's, governments and the private sector.
-The programme is implemented in 10 countries: Ethiopia, Haiti, Guatemala, Indonesia, India, Kenya, Mali, Philippines, South Sudan, Uganda.
+The programme is implemented in: Ethiopia, Haiti, Guatemala, Indonesia, India, Kenya, Mali, Philippines, South Sudan, Uganda.

 Annual Reports Dialogue and Dissent (2016-2020)